Are you Looking to Buy Dexcom G6 Sensor (Glucose Sensor) from PrescriptionPoint.

 Before using the Dexcom G6, tell your doctor about your health, allergies, medications, pregnancy, or breastfeeding status.
 These may affect how you use the device.

 Accuracy: The G6 reads glucose from interstitial fluid, not blood.
 Readings may differ from your blood glucose meter.
-If the difference is 20%-29%, you can still use the G6 but trust your meter if your symptoms don’t match the G6.
+If the difference is 20%-29%, you can still use the G6, but trust your meter if your symptoms don’t match the G6.
 If it’s over 30%, the G6 may be inaccurate.
 Consider calibrating or replacing the sensor.

 Allergies: Some may be allergic to the adhesive.
 If you notice itching, burning, or rash, contact your doctor.